pass DCC security inspection cannabis dispensary camera requirements

 POS Camera Clarity

 Cameras covering point-of-sale stations must capture facial features with "sufficient clarity to determine identity."
 That's the actual regulatory language.
 A wide-angle overview of the sales floor doesn't meet it.
-You need a dedicated POS camera at an angle that captures faces — not the tops of heads.
+You need a dedicated POS camera at an angle that captures faces, not the tops of heads.

 Remote Footage Access

-DCC can request footage right now — not tomorrow, not when your tech gets back from lunch.
+DCC can request footage right now, not tomorrow, not when your tech gets back from lunch.
 If your system needs someone to come pull files from a local hard drive, you're out of compliance.
 Remote access via TCP/Internet is required so clips can be handed over the moment an inspector asks.

 This is one of the easiest ways to pass a DCC security inspection and one of the most common ways to fail it.
 The camera system might be perfect, but if nobody can view it remotely, the inspector treats it like the footage doesn't exist.

-Alarm, Access Control, and Records — The Other Three
+Alarm, Access Control, and Records

-The Alarm Rule That Kills DIY
+The Alarm Rule That Stops DIY Systems

-You also need written alarm steps — who gets called, in what order, what the chain looks like, and how the system gets tested.
+You also need written alarm steps: who gets called, in what order, what the chain looks like, and how the system gets tested.
 Those steps need to be on paper and on hand.
 "The manager knows the drill" isn't enough.

-Badge and Access Control
+Badges and Access Control

 Visitors count too.
 Non-employees must be logged, given visitor badges, and walked through restricted areas.
 An inspector who spots an unbadged delivery driver in the vault room alone is writing that up.

-Records Retention — The 7-Year Trap
+Records Retention: The 7-Year Rule

 Step 2: Verify your alarm documentation.
 Make sure the monitoring contract is current and on file.
 Check that alarm operating procedures are written, dated, and accessible.
 Verify every entry point, product room, and vault has coverage.
 Confirm your installer's BSIS license is valid and on record.

 Step 5: Confirm records are accessible.
 Can you produce your alarm contract from the date of installation?
 Your most recent maintenance record?
 Your last incident report?
-All within minutes — not days?
+All within minutes, not days?
+Run this checklist quarterly.

 What Happens When You Don't Pass